noahapplegate/blockchainNetwork/README.md

     connect_to_network(network: Network)
         Connects the Wallet to a random node in the Network.
 This node is then responsible for broadcasting Transactions specified by this Wallet.

+## `FullNode`

+A Node on the network used to validate new Blocks and maintain a record of Transactions in a Blockchain

+### Attributes

+    node_blockchain : Blockchain
+        This node's copy of the Blockchain.

+    local_txs : List[Transaction]
+        Transactions heard by Wallets connected to this node not yet broadcast to the rest of the Network

+    mempool : List[Transaction]
+        Transactions heard by this node from other nodes on the network.
+        Transactions are validated before being placed in the mempool.

+    utxo_set : Dict[bytes, TXOutput]
+        Maps encodings of Transaction headers and output indices to TXOutputs.
+        Outputs in this set have not been spent.

+### Methods
+    copy(node: FullNode)
+        Used to initialize subsequent FullNodes and gives them copies of an existing FullNode's Blockchain.

+    listen_for_blocks(new_block: Block)
+        Validates the new Block heard from the network and if it is valid adds it to the Blockchain.
+Updates the UTXO set and mempool to reflect confirmation of this Block.

+    validate_block(new_block: Block) -> bool
+        Validates all Transactions in the new Block, checks that the Block has a valid proof-of-work, and checks the Block's previous hash is correct.

+    listen_for_transactions(transactions: List[Transaction])
+        Checks if Transactions heard from the Network are valid and if so adds them to the Node's mempool to await confirmation.

+    validate_tx(tx: Transaction) -> bool
+        Determines if a Transaction is valid.
+Checks for double spends, over spends, invalid signatures, invalid Transaction data.

+    update_utxo_set(new_block: Block)
+        Given a new valid Block added to this node's Blockchain, checks all Transactions in the Block and removes used inputs from the UTXO set and adds new outputs to the UTXO set.

+    update_mempool(new_block: Block)
+        Given a new valid Block added to this node's Blockchain, checks all Transactions in the Block to see if they are in the node's mempool.
+        If so, these Transactions are removed.

+## `MinerNode(FullNode)`

+A Node on the network that creates new blocks and provides proof-of-work.

+### Attributes

+    miner_public_key : bytes
+        Miner's public key to be used for outputs of coinbase Transactions and fees.

+    new_block : Block
+        A newly mined Block waiting to be broadcast to the rest of the network.

+    MinerNode.difficulty : int
+        Number of zeros that a Block header must start with for the Block to be considered as having a valid proof-of-work.

+### Methods

+    __init__(miner_public_key)
+        Initializes the miner_public_key.

+    create_new_block()
+        Collect transactions from the mempool and add them to a new Block.
+        Then compute a valid proof-of-work for that Block and set it as the next Block to broadcast.

+## `Network`

+Network of FullNodes and MinerNodes that constitute the decentralized cryptocurrency network

+### Attributes

+    nodes : List
+        List of FullNodes and MinerNodes participating on the Network.

+    miner_indices : List[int]
+        List of indices into the nodes list that specified which nodes are MinerNodes.

+### Methods

+    add_full_node()
+        Creates a new FullNode on the network.

+    add_miner_node(public_key: bytes)
+        Creates a new MinerNode on the network.
+Sends its block rewards and fees to the specified public key.

+    copy_network_data(new_node)
+        Used on new nodes to copy the Blockchain, UTXO set, and mempools of currently running nodes.

+    transaction_broadcast(broadcaster)
+        Broadcasts Transactions specified by the Wallets connected to the broadcaster node.

+    block_broadcast(broadcaster: MinerNode)
+        Broadcasts the newly mined Block from the specified broadcaster node.